kyma-project/community/docs/contributing/02-contributing.md

 12. When the maintainers approve your change, merge the PR or wait until the Kyma Bot merges it for you.

+13. As a PR owner, you are responsible for ensuring the success of the submission process, including pre- and postsubmit Prow jobs.
+You can ask for more help from the Prow jobs owner only after the initial analysis.

+> **NOTE:** For more information on code owners' responsibilities, see the [Kyma working model](../governance/01-governance.md) document.

 ### Report an issue

 If you find a bug to report or you want to propose a new feature, go to the GitHub issue tracker of a given repository and create an issue.
 If you are not certain which repository your bug or feature relates to, raise it on the `Kyma` repository.